 This small dumpling is made from a thin batter and stuffed with boiled octopus and pickled ginger.
 It’s cooked in a special circular mold so that it becomes a round ball shape.

-Yakisoba (焼きそば) is a delicious Japanese stir fry dish made with thick Chinese style noodles, pork belly and vegetables coated in a sweet, tangy and savory sauce.
-It’s usually generously topped with pickled ginger, bonito flakes and aonori seaweed powder.
+Yakisoba (焼きそば) is a delicious Japanese stir-fry dish made with thick Chinese-style noodles, pork belly, and vegetables coated in a sweet, tangy, and savory yakisoba sauce.
+It’s usually generously topped with pickled ginger, bonito flakes, and aonori seaweed powder.

-Japanese karaage fried chicken is definitely my favourite dish of all time and needless to say, a must-have at festivals (for me at least)!
+Japanese karaage fried chicken is definitely my favorite dish of all time and needless to say, a must-have at festivals (for me at least)!

-Despite the term “karaage” being used for Japanese style fried chicken, it doesn’t technically mean “fried chicken”.
-Karaage (から揚げ) is actually a cooking term which means to fry without a batter (unlike tempura).
-Usually the meat is soaked in a delicious marinade and then coated in flour or starch.
+Despite the term “karaage” being used for Japanese-style fried chicken, it doesn’t technically mean “fried chicken”.
+Karaage (から揚げ) is actually a cooking term that means to fry without a batter (unlike tempura).
+Usually, the meat is soaked in a delicious marinade and then coated in flour or starch.

 It’s also something you always see at festivals without fail!